HonkingGoose/x4-game-notes/README.md

 - Close menu: `Del`
 - Active ship menu: `Enter`
-- Pause: Keyboard layout dependent; best to remap it.
+- Pause: depends on your keyboard layout.
+Best to remap it.

 ### Speed